statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 ### We assume a long data format

 The reason for this is simple.
 Different users will have different amounts of observations, variables and aggregation levels.

-If we had a wide format there are some cases where the dataset would simply be too wide, and would need to be subsetted.
+Using a few different files/tables and the long format makes it simple to keep track of observations, characteristics about the observations and data about/from the observatins.
+With a long format we can simplify the data structure so that adapting modules to different data is simpler.

-With a long format containing columns identifying the observation, the variable and the variable value it is a lot simpler to make something that fits all data with minimal adjustments to the framework.
+With a long format containing columns identifying the observation, the variable and the variable value it is a lot simpler to make something that fits all data with minimal adjustments to the module itself.

 ### Include the layout as a method in the class